 Your family does best-limiting screen time during the week but indulging more on the weekends.
 Discuss your plans as a family and find a plan that works for everyone.

 Put Away Devices

 Set a designated time when devices will be put away.
 Creating a central charging station in your home ensures that all devices are stored away when not in use.

 Make screen time a reward.
 Schoolwork, chores, and other responsibilities must be done before screen time.
 Using screen time as a reward may help motivate children to be more productive.

 Setting up parental controls on your devices ensures that your family sticks to their plan.
 Parental controls can help monitor usage, set time limits, block inappropriate content, and more.
 Additionally, many devices come with “downtime” settings which allow you to disable use during certain hours.

 You may also find that using a monitoring app like BARK will help you keep track of your child’s screen use.

-Talk to your kids to find out what type of screen time they value.
+Talk to your kids to determine what screen time they value.
 What are their favorite shows and games?
 Help them identify what they like about screen time and discuss alternative activities that may meet those needs.
 If they like to watch videos about dinosaurs, check out dinosaur books from the library

 Be A Role Model